joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 );
 ```

-As you can see above, this file's only purpose is to call `ReactDom`'s _render_ function, providing it the `App` component nested within the `BrowserRouter` component.
+As you can see above, this file's only purpose is to call `ReactDom`'s _render_ function, providing as an argument the `App` component nested within the `BrowserRouter` component.

 #### `App.js`

-The `App.js` component is responsible for rendering the navigation bar and for the initial routing.
-As we will see, when using react-dom-router the routing functionality is often spread between different components.
+The `App.js` component is responsible for:

+* rendering the navigation bar.
+* the initial routing.

+As we will see in a bit, when using `react-dom-router`, the routing functionality is often spread between different components.

+`App.js` renders two links:

+* `/`
+* `/pets`

-`App.js` renders two links: to `/` and to `/pets`.
-When rendering routes, it uses the `<Switch>` component to preform exclusive routing:
+When rendering routes, it uses the `<Switch>` component to preform _exclusive_ routing:

 ```jsx
 import { Link, Switch, Route } from "react-router-dom";